ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

     9. [Space complexity reduce method.](https://www.geeksforgeeks.org/quicksort-tail-call-optimization-reducing-worst-case-space-log-n/amp/) After partitioning, the partition with the fewest elements is (recursively) sorted first, requiring at most O(log n) space.
 Then the other partition is sorted using tail recursion or iteration, which doesn't add to the call stack.
 This idea, as discussed above, was described by R. Sedgewick, and keeps the stack depth bounded by O(log n).
     10. [Check Method II For Complete Explanation Space Complexity.](http://www.cs.nthu.edu.tw/~wkhon/algo08-tutorials/tutorial2b.pdf) if (there is X with length(X) < n/2) call Qsort(X) else partition X into X’and X’’ until all X are processed
         1. The idea of Method II is tail recursion
-        2. Call recursion only when sub-problem is small enough
+        2. Call recursion only when sub-problem is small enough (N/2)
+        3. Only doing recursion when a sub-array with (N/2) is there makes sure that O(log n) is met.
-        3. First solves sub-problem with smaller size
+        4. First solves sub-problem with smaller size
     11. Average and Best Running time of O(N logN) due to logN times (best pivot picking) partitioning (which has O(N) time complexity).
     12. Worst case of O(N^2) due to picking the smallest as the pivot leads to N calls to partitioning (which has O(N) time complexity).
     13. This is a tail recursive algorithm.